Shane Bieber

-Early life and education
+Early life

+Shane Robert Bieber was born on May 31, 1995, in Orange, California.
 Bieber attended Laguna Hills High School in Laguna Hills, California.
 Bieber's pitch speed reached the mid-80s as a junior and his command was very strong.
 He was recruited to play college baseball at University of California, Santa Barbara as a walk-on and did not receive much attention from many other programs.
 As a high school senior in 2013, he pitched to an 8–4 record with a 1.40 ERA.

+College career

-After graduating in 2013, he enrolled at the University of California, Santa Barbara where he played for the UC Santa Barbara Gauchos baseball team as a walk-on.
+After graduating in 2013, Bieber enrolled at the University of California, Santa Barbara where he played for the UC Santa Barbara Gauchos baseball team as a walk-on.
 He earned a scholarship by his sophomore year.
 In 2014, he played collegiate summer baseball in the West Coast League for the Cowlitz Black Bears.
 In 2015, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 In 2016, his junior year, he went 12–4 with a 2.74 ERA in 18 starts.
-He was drafted by the Cleveland Indians in the fourth round of the 2016 Major League Baseball draft.